damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 capabilities, powerful workflow controls, etc. Subscribe now for your [EE trial][ee-trial] for 30 days.

+Watch this [demo video][demo], by Sid Sijbrandij (our CEO), on how to have GitLab up and running, and bring you from idea to production in about 20 min.

+### The Best Choice

 <i class="fa fa-key fa-fw" aria-hidden="true"></i>
 1. **GitLab EE** or **GitLab EE** are your best choice when:
 {: .gitlab-orange}